Team Leadership

 PROBLEM

 The company was hemorrhaging money from three years of financial mismanagement while VCs circled like vultures.
-UX was an afterthought in a business where user accessibility wasn't a nice-to-have — it was regulatory survival.
+UX was an afterthought in a business where user accessibility wasn’t a nice-to-have — it was a matter of regulatory survival.

 I had two choices: build something fast that looked busy, or construct a function so strategically vital that even corporate sociopaths couldn’t kill it.
 I chose violence.